ThreatConnect-Inc/threatconnect-developer-docs/docs/python/advanced.rst

 API Result Limit
 ----------------

-To change the default value, call the ``set_api_result_limit()`` method, passing an Integer between 1-500.
+The ThreatConnect API supports a **maximum of 10,000** results to be returned per API call during pagination.
+The Python SDK is configured for a **default of 200** results per API request.
+To change the default value, call the ``set_api_result_limit()`` method, passing an Integer between 1 and 10,000.
+The higher the number, the less API calls will be made, but in some cases, a lower number is required due to network limitations.

 ..
     no-test

 .. code-block:: python

-    tc.set_api_result_limit(500)

-The ThreatConnect API supports a **maximum of 500** results to be returned per API call during pagination.
-The Python SDK is configured for a **default of 200** results per API request.
-To change the default value, call the ``set_api_result_limit()`` method, passing an Integer between 1-500.
-The higher the number, the less API calls will be made, but in some cases, a lower number is required due to network limitations.
+    tc.set_api_result_limit(10,000)

 Proxies
 -------